Wisdom Teeth for Impacted Molars in Gahanna

 At the time of your consultation, your specific situation will be discussed in greater detail.
 We encourage you to ask any questions you may have.
 If new questions arise after your consultation, please call the doctor’s office to speak to one of the patient care coordinators.

 Please do not eat or drink anything prior to your surgery.
 Having anything in your stomach can increase the risk for serious anesthetic complications.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
-Dr. Fraser is trained, licensed, and highly experienced in providing various types of anesthesia for patients.
+Drs.
+Patel and Fraser are trained, licensed, and highly experienced in providing various types of anesthesia for patients.

 In most cases, the removal of wisdom teeth is performed under local anesthesia, laughing gas (nitrous oxide/oxygen analgesia), or general anesthesia.
 These options, as well as the surgical risks (i.e., sensory nerve damage, (sinus complications), will be discussed with you before the procedure is performed.
 Once the teeth are removed, the gum is sutured.
 To help control bleeding bite down on the gauze placed in your mouth.
 You will rest under our supervision in the office until you are ready to be taken home.
 Upon discharge your postoperative kit will include postoperative instructions, a prescription for pain medication, antibiotics, and a follow-up appointment in one week for suture removal.
 If you have any questions, please do not hesitate to call us at Gahanna Office Phone Number (614) 471-6600.

 Our services are provided in an environment of optimum safety.
 We utilize modern monitoring equipment and our staff are experienced in anesthesia techniques.